Ah, not the Blue Screen of Death (BSOD) again! We've all been there - it is so difficult to understand what causes Windows to crash.

 Next, make sure Advanced tab of System Properties window is open.
 Then click Settings button in the Startup and Recovery section.

 In the Startup and Recovery window, make sure all check boxes (Write an event to the system log, Automatically restart, etc) in the System failure section are ticked.
 Then verify that the Write debugging information combo box says Kernel memory dump.
-If not, select it.
+If not, select it from the list.

 Click OK twice to close Startup and Recovery and System Properties windows.